Your Source for Aromatherapy and

 Aromatic Description: Minty, reminiscent of peppermint candies, but more concentrated.
 More fragrant than spearmint.

-Peppermint Oil Uses: Asthma, colic, exhaustion, fever, flatulence, headache, nausea, scabies, sinusitis, vertigo.
+Peppermint Oil Uses: Asthma, colic, exhaustion, flu, flatulence, headache, nausea, scabies, sinusitis, vertigo.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 59-67.]
+May potentially deter rodents.

 |Home|Aromatherapy Articles|Essential Oils|Carrier Oils|Hydrosols|Recipes|Books|Blog|Polls |Links|Featured Advertisers|